 Your salary may have been reduced to pay for these benefits.
 If you received benefits, they should be shown on your Form W-2, Wage and Tax Statement.
 See Statement for employee, later.

-Exclusion.
+Exclusion or deduction.
 If your employer provides dependent care benefits under a qualified plan, you may be able to exclude these benefits from your income.
 Your employer can tell you whether your benefit plan qualifies.
-If it does, you must complete Part III of either Form 2441 or Schedule 2 (Form 1040A) to claim the exclusion even if you cannot take the credit.
-You cannot use Form 1040EZ.